 I was British the second I decided on 20th December 1987 in Northampton General Hospital, that the world was ready for me to enter it and my mum had grown tired of carrying me around in her womb.
-And during the MANY times I have debated, argued or fought racist fellow Britains whom would attempt to make me not feel at home I never thought ‘but only if Prince Charles would marry Moira Stuart or Nichelle Nicholas then all my troubles would be over’.
-No, I defended myself, my Blackness and my British, with no need for validation but my own.
+Moreover, during the MANY times I have debated, argued or fought racist fellow Britains whom would attempt to make me not feel at home, I never thought ‘but only if Prince Charles would marry Moira Stuart or Nichelle Nicholas then all my troubles would be over’.
+No, I defended myself, my Blackness and my British, with no other validation than my own.

 There is a big difference between growing up and seeing that if you work hard enough you could gain the qualifications, experience, popular support and belief, that could enable you to become President; when compared to being ‘good-looking’ enough on an aesthetic and personal level and in the right social circles to have a prince want to take you on a date.
 Love and significant political elections should not be compared no matter the ‘symbolic stature’ of one of the partners.

 Moreover, this proposal promise of racial harmony has not made me forget that promoters of racist and Islamaphobic propaganda ‘Britain First’ has 1.9 Million followers on Facebook and for EDL Leader Tommy Robinson has 600 thousand likes.
 Both of which this week shared propaganda against the BBC diversity hire scheme.
 So, unless Meghan is going to starting speaking out or at least explain race relations to the growing number of British people who lack awareness, then I have little time for symbolism.
 If her Black heritage does not compel her to speak on issues that effect BAME people then, her race is inconsequential.